snowdriftcoop/snowdrift/README.md

 cabal build

 // Set up the database with our quick script.
-// To understand what the script does or to run the commands all
-// manually, see the GUIDE.md file
+// To understand what the script does or to run the commands manually, see GUIDE.md sdm init
-sdm init

 // Launch the development site
 Snowdrift Development

-// For fast, automatic rebuilding whenever you
-// change the code, use the yesod-bin package cabal install yesod-bin
+// For fast, automatic rebuilding whenever you change the code, use the yesod-bin package cabal install yesod-bin
 // then instead of "Snowdrift Development" run the site with yesod devel

+// Point browser to localhost:3000
 ```

+Ideally, read through GUIDE.md as that has more complete details.